 A call came the day before Easter lunch.
-A dessert was needed and I was in my chilling mode, chilling cloths and chilling attitude that weekend, which meant that I didn’t make a proper trip to the markets because I was taking it easy after Mariana’s birthday celebration and making her favorite Carrot Cake.
+A dessert was needed but I was in my chilling mode, chilling cloths and chilling attitude that weekend, which meant that I didn’t make a proper trip to the markets because I was taking it easy after Mariana’s birthday celebration and making her favorite Carrot Cake.

 Nothing is farther than the truth than desperate times call for desperate measures.

-But when starting to make the whole thing it suddenly hit me that this had nothing special.
+But when starting to make the whole thing it suddenly hit me that this will have nothing special.
 Seriously, the girl with the blog would bring a simple, not extraordinary or crazy flavored cheesecake?
 It was then when I started to scavenge around my pantry and fridge like mad, hoping for a bit of creativity to find that perfect twist, but nothing.
 I gave it up, mainly because it was like 9:00pm and I was tired, and just kept going on with the steps.
-It was when I reached to pick the lemon that I saw the basil and suddenly thought about this strawberry basil mojitos.
+It was when I reached to pick the lemon that I saw the basil and suddenly thought about these strawberry basil mojitos.
 And I love basil very much, so it hit me!
 Almost brown butter infused with basil to make the crust.
 I can’t even tell you what a mellow and beautiful hint this imparts to the whole cheesecake.
 As simple as this!

 Now everyone around is loving this recipe, but for me it's truly especial.
 It reminded me of my real and original style of cooking.
 This is what my cooking style is all about.
 To use everyday ingredients in a new light.
 To get something extraordinary out of ordinary ingredients.
 Even ordinary techniques.
 And we have the power to do that every time when turn that stove on.
 And (well, almost!) with our current fridge.